guybartal/Binha/ha/README.md

     ```
 7. Go back to Home Assistant, veryify you see "Message 0 received" and below: `Hello MQTT`
 8. MQTT is now set and Home Assistant can subscribe to topics

+## Configure Shelly button in Home Assistant
+1. Open Home Asisstant in your browser ([http://localhost:8123](http://localhost:8123))
+2. On the left menu, navigate to "Configuration", and then "Integrations"
+3. On the right bottom, click "Add integration" and type in "Shelly", select the Shelly option
+4. For localhost, type in the Shelly local ip and click "Submit"
+5. If you are not sure what the IP is, open the Shelly app, select the device and click on "Settings"
+6. Scroll down to "Device information" and expand it, the IP is listed under "Device IP"
+7. The device is now read to be use in HA, you can test it by navigating to the ["Overview" page](http://localhost:8123/lovelace/default_view) and you should see the Shelly switch.